-I draw attention to note 2 to the financial statements, which describes the basis of accounting.
-The Special Purpose Financial Statements are prepared to assist the Company to meet the requirements of SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2009.
+I draw attention to Note 2 to the financial statements, which describes the basis of accounting.
+The Special Purpose Interim Financial Statements are prepared to assist the Company to meet the requirements of SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2009.
 As a result, the financial statements may not be suitable for another purpose.
 My report is intended solely for the use of Regulator SEBI for the above purpose and should not be distributed to or used by any other parties.
 My opinion is not modified in respect of this matter.

-Management's Responsibility for the Special Purpose Financial Statements
+Management's Responsibility for the Special Purpose Interim Financial Statements

-The Company's Management and Board of Directors are responsible for the preparation and presentation of the Special Purpose Financial Statements that give a true and fair view of the state of affairs, results of operations and cash flows of the Company in accordance with the financial reporting requirements of SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2009; this includes the design, implementation and maintenance of internal control relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+The Company's Management and Board of Directors are responsible for the preparation and presentation of the Special Purpose Interim Financial Statements that give a true and fair view of the state of affairs, results of operations and cash flows of the Company in accordance with the financial reporting provisions of in accordance with Indian Accounting Standard 34 'Interim Financial Reporting' specified under section 133 of the Act and in accordance with the financial reporting requirements of SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2009; this includes the design, implementation and maintenance of internal control relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.